stenglein-lab/tick_surveillance/Pipeline_instructions.md

 #### Output directory

-Output files are placed in a `results` directory (or `test/results` when running with `-profile test`).
-The output directory can be specified using the `--outdir` parameter.
+Output files are placed by default in a `results` directory (or `test/results` when running with `-profile test`).
+The output directory location can be overridden using the `--outdir` parameter.
 For instance:

 ```
 nextflow run stenglein-lab/tick_surveillance ... --outdir some_other_results_directory_name